Pat Venditte: Toronto Blue Jays

 On October 19, 2015, Venditte was claimed off waivers by the Toronto Blue Jays.
 He was assigned to the Buffalo Bisons of the International League to start the 2016 season, and was recalled by the Blue Jays on April 13 after Arnold León was designated for assignment.
 Venditte made his Blue Jays debut on April 13, 2016, against the New York Yankees, pitching one scoreless inning to finish a 7–2 Blue Jays win.
 On April 27, he was optioned back to Triple-A. Venditte was recalled on May 17, and sent back on May 25.
 On June 7, Venditte was recalled once again.
 Overall, Venditte posted an ERA of 5.19 in 8 games for Toronto in 2016.

 Seattle Mariners

 On August 6, 2016, Venditte was traded to the Seattle Mariners for a player to be named later (Tim Lopes).
 He was optioned to the Tacoma Rainiers of the PCL on August 6, and was recalled on August 27.
-The Mariners outrighted Venditte off of the 40-man roster to Tacoma after the season.
+The Mariners outrighted removed Venditte off of the 40-man roster to Tacoma after the season.